Dodgers vs. Giants Player Props Betting Odds

 Estrada Stats

-- Thairo Estrada has collected 70 hits with 15 doubles, a triple, nine home runs and 12 walks.
+- Thairo Estrada has put up 72 hits with 16 doubles, a triple, nine home runs and 12 walks.
 He has driven in 28 runs with 16 stolen bases.

-- Estrada takes a three-game streak with at least one hit into this contest.
-In his last five games he is hitting .318 with two home runs, a walk and eight RBI.
+- Estrada enters this game looking to extend his four-game hit streak.
+In his last five games he is batting .292 with a double, a walk and four RBI.

 Estrada Recent Games